-2021 was a strange one.
-Amongst all the cr*p that has happened, there’s one thing for sure is we’re looking forward to seeing what 2022 holds.
+2021 and 2022 were strange ones.
+Amongst all the cr*p that has happened, there’s one thing for sure is we’re looking forward to seeing what 2023 holds.
 Being the craziest year I’ve ever experienced, this year will leave an indelible mark on society and design is no exception to this.

 No surprise here - 3D has seen substantial progress in the last couple of years and is expected to rise in popularity even more in the coming years thanks to the advancement in technology and software capabilities.
 But after years of flat illustrations being the benchmark, 3d is taking over.
 With a sway towards incredibly lifelike, hyper-real illustrations the visuals offer stunning effects and impressions, often adding animation into the mix.